Marketing and Content: The Critical Importance of Consistent Writing Standards

 For an increasing number of customers, content inconsistency is a red flag that signals there could be a potential problem.
 At a time when they expect great customer experiences, and for those experiences to be consistent across the board, even seemingly small details like these can play a pivotal role in purchasing decisions.
 After all, in a world full of choices, why accept a bad customer experience if a better one might just be a few clicks away?

 Topping things off is some research from McKinsey & Company showing the high level of correlation between customer satisfaction and having a consistent customer journey experience.
-While this particular research is specific to the banking industry, I think it’s fair to speculate that you can expect to find similar correlations in just about any industry.
+While this particular research is specific to the banking industry, we think it’s fair to speculate that you can expect to find similar correlations in just about any industry.

 important-5